ANU-HPC/aiwc-for-the-masses/paper/paper.md

 # Methodology

-The Rodinia Benchmark Suite was selected since they offer a number of scientific benchmarks each implemented in all the targeted programming frameworks we compare.
-We consider the gaussian elimination benchmark, which is composed of two kernels.
+We selected applications from the Rodinia Benchmark Suite\ [@Rodinia] for our evaluations.
+By design Rodinia applications are targeted toward accelerator-based systems, and many of the applications in the benchmark suite are represented in multiple programming models, including CUDA, OpenCL, and OpenMP.
+Furthermore, additional OpenMP and OpenACC implementations of various Rodinia applications have been developed by open source extension projects\ [@pathscale], which we utilize in our evaluations.
+We specifically evaluate the Rodinia Gaussian elimination and the breadth-first search applications, each composed of two kernels.

+\todo[inline]{JL: if we wanted to use CCAMP to generate OpenACC or gpu-specific OpenMP we can talk about that here, and maybe add an extra arrow to the visual. }

-Coriander was used to convert a subset of the Rodinia Benchmark suite from CUDA to OpenCL translation while OpenARC was used for both OpenMP to OpenCL and OpenACC to OpenCL translation.
+Because AIWC analysis operates directly at the SPIR-V/LLVM-IR level, we utilize translation tools to lower the input languages to the desired abstraction level.
+Coriander was used to generate LLVM IR from CUDA input.
+OpenARC was used for both OpenMP to OpenCL and OpenACC to OpenCL translation, followed by clang, which was used to lower the output OpenCL to LLVM IR.

+\todo[inline]{JL: The above paragraph should be combined with the more detailed description below}

-Thus for each benchmarks kernel we present a comparison of the AIWC feature-spaces of the baseline OpenCL against CUDA, OpenACC and OpenMP.
-We also discuss the required changes made to each implemention to get the closest approximation of work between versions.
+Thus for each benchmark kernel we compare the AIWC feature-spaces of baseline OpenCL against CUDA, OpenACC and OpenMP.
+We also discuss the required changes made to each implement ion to get the closest approximation of work between versions.

 \begin{figure*}
     \centering